-(2) Assigning GS grades to randomly selected survey jobs with supervisory duties.
+(4) Assigning GS grades to randomly selected survey jobs with supervisory duties.

 Progress: BLS identified survey establishments where supervisory jobs were surveyed, discussed new collection procedures with its staff, and tested a new method of grading supervisory jobs based on grading the highest level of work supervised.
-BLS has completed field testing of the new procedures and has begun to use the new approach in its surveys.
-However, data used in this report exclude 2nd and 3rd level supervisors.
+BLS has completed field testing of the new procedures and used the new approach in its surveys this year.